bikash-kalita-code/Documentation-Vault/CS Fundamentals/Network Engineering/1. Fundamentals of Networking/Client-Server Architecture.md

 - Clients have commodity hardware
 - Clients can still perform lightweight tasks
 - Clients no longer require dependencies
-- However, we need a communic ation model
+- However, we need a communication model